bytewax/awesome-public-real-time-datasets/README.md

  - [MTA GTFS Feed](https://new.mta.info/developers) - Transit data in [GTFS format](https://developers.google.com/transit/gtfs-realtime/) for transit systems like NYC subway and Caltrain.
  - [NY 511 live camera data](https://511ny.org/cctv) - This live camera data requires some scraping to use.
 From this list of cameras you can then source the individual camera id and then request the timestamped image or most recent image by building the url like - `https://511ny.org/map/Cctv/<image-id-goes-here>`
  - [Transport for London (TfL)](https://tfl.gov.uk/info-for/open-data-users/our-open-data) - live data about the tube, buses, and more
  - [Norwegian Coastal Administration](https://www.kystverket.no/en/navigation-and-monitoring/ais/access-to-ais-data/) - AIS data from vessels within the Norwegian economic zone and the protection zones off Svalbard and Jan Mayen.
+ - [German Traffic Data](https://mobilithek.info/offers?categories=%5B%22https%3A%2F%2Fw3id.org%2Fmdp%2Fschema%2Fdata_categories%23REALTIME_TRAFFIC_DATA%22%5D) - German real-time traffic information
+ - [Swiss Traffic & Public Transport Data](https://opentransportdata.swiss/en/group/api-group) - Various real-time transport data from Switzerland such road traffic, status of EV charging stations, shared mobility services and live arrivals/departures of public transport

 ### Information
 - [Wikimedia SSE](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) Event Stream of recent changes to the wikimedia foundation pages.